Do you hesitate to try wool because it requires special care?

 Is wool a good choice for newborns?

 Personally, I don’t use wool very much for a new baby.
-There is so much of the frequent, explosive, runny breastfed poo that I lose one the main benefits of wool – not needing to wash frequently.
+There is so much of the frequent, runny breastfed poo that I lose one of the main benefits of wool – not needing to wash frequently.
 Wool longies are great for keeping a newborn warm, though, and easily fit over things like a prefold and Thirsties cover.

 Doesn’t Wool Cost Too Much?